mironim/BootstrapPager/README.md

  - Hides pager if no records found (instead of showing Page 0 of 0)
  - Styles and icons can be overridden
  - Navigate on ENTER instead of every keystroke to conserve AJAX hits
+ - Alter the language (i.e., use páginas instead of pages)
  - Set options easily through the pagerSettings object

 ## API